 Fair value has been determined on the basis of the last capital transactions conducted by the investee with external parties as this is the best evidence of fair value.
 Where capital transaction is greater than 12 months or there are no recent capital transactions with external parties, alternative methods have been used including comparable recent transactions of similar companies or maintainable earnings valuation methods.

-For the current year, the last capital transaction occurred on 30/04/2020 Block Two Pty Ltd and 30/06/2020 Green Distillation Technologies Corporate Limited and the pricing of those transactions are the basis for determination of fair value.
+For the current year, the last capital transaction occurred on 19 July 2023 for Green Distillation Technologies Corporate Limited and the pricing of those transactions are the basis for determination of fair value.
+Fair decline of \$500,000 was recorded for investment in Block Two Investments Pty as the investee was in a net asset deficient position at 30 June 2023 and a fair value decline of \$600,000 was also recorded for Green Distillation Technologies Corporate Limited due decline in fair value of shares.
 Significant increase or decrease will have an impact on the fair value of the investments.